Skip to main content

 The form is found here.

-No. Even if you select a GPS-enabled option for reporting your miles, your car's location information is never disclosed to anyone but you.
-GPS data is only used by your OReGO account manager to determine the number of miles driven, and whether those miles are eligible for OReGO.
-(Only miles on public Oregon roads are eligible.)
+No, OReGO does not track your location.
+Even if you select a GPS-enabled option for reporting your miles, your vehicle's location information is never disclosed to ODOT.
+GPS data is only used by your OReGO account manager to determine the number of miles driven out of state in order to exclude them from your bill.

-With the creation of OReGO the Legislature created privacy protections for participating individuals.
-While personal identification information is needed to set up an account, OReGO account managers, by law, may not disclose that personal information.
-Further, location-based data (GPS) and daily miles driven (if applicable), collected through account managers is destroyed within 30 days of payment processing.
+With the creation of OReGO the legislature created privacy protections for participating individuals.
+While personal identification information is needed to set up an account, OReGO account managers, by law, may not disclose that personal information to ODOT.
+Both, location-based data and daily miles driven, is destroyed within 30 days of payment processing.

-No. OReGO volunteers enroll, select a reporting option, and drive.
-Account managers calculate road charges based on miles driven and then apply fuel tax credits based on gas consumption.
+No, OReGO members do not need to save fuel receipts.
+Account managers calculate road charges based on the vehicles fuel efficiency rate.
 Volunteers may save receipts to reconcile the account manager's invoices against their actual use, but that is not an OReGO requirement.